SamuelWSGIT/SamuelWSGIT/README_EN.md

 ## About me

-- 🌱 Desenvolvedor Front-end cursando formação em React na <a target="_blank" href="https://www.alura.com.br">Alura</a>
+- 🌱 Front-end web developer studying at <a target="_blank" href="https://www.alura.com.br">Alura</a>
 - 📍 Brasilia
-- 📫 Você pode me encontrar através dos links de contato
+- 📫 You can find me through the contact links

-## Minhas estatísticas do github
+## My github stats

 <div display="inline-block" align="center">